 This is the fun part of being a photographer because it’s just another way of expressing messages through our knowledge and experience of photography.

 Artistic & fine art photography makes us unique!

 Without some level of artistic or ‘fine art’ characteristics, I don’t believe we would be photographers.
 It’s true everyone is an artist in their own way.
 But with photography, being able to use their environment, the tools, the wedding paraphernalia, creatively is important in allowing that point of difference to come across in the photographs.
 And helping define how unique photographers styles among the other styles mentioned.

 Wedding Photo editing style

 The way photos are edited can also be categorised as a 'style' in the artistic and fine art category.
-As I mentioned above, some photographer like to edit photos in a particular way, where it complements their style or even the environment the wedding venues are held.
+As I mentioned above, some photographers like to edit photos in a particular way, where it complements their style or even the environment the wedding venues are held.
 Some styles include;

-- Natural - very light, bright with
+- Natural - very light and bright

 - Dark and Moody - heavy contrast with an edgy look.

 - Matte - hazy, light, less contrast and desaturated colour tones.

 - Desaturated - Muted colour tones, that reduce the vibrance or vividness of colours.